Discrimination based on skin tone: Labor market

 Research suggests that light-skinned African American women have higher salaries and greater job satisfaction than dark-skinned women.
-Being "too black" has recently been acknowledged by the U.S. Federal courts in an employment discrimination case under Title VII of the Civil Rights Act of 1964.
+In the 2010, being "too black" was acknowledged by the U.S. Federal courts in an employment discrimination case under Title VII of the Civil Rights Act of 1964.
 In Etienne v.
-Spanish Lake Truck & Casino Plaza, LLC, the United States Court of Appeals for the Fifth Circuit determined that an employee who was told on several occasions that her manager thought she was "too black" to do various tasks found that the issue of the employee's skin color rather than race itself played a key role in an employer's decision to keep the employee from advancing.
+Spanish Lake Truck & Casino Plaza, LLC (2013), the United States Court of Appeals for the Fifth Circuit determined that an employee who was told on several occasions that her manager thought she was "too black" to do various tasks found that the issue of the employee's skin color rather than race itself played a key role in an employer's decision to keep the employee from advancing.
 A 2018 study found evidence suggesting discrimination against immigrants with darker skin colors.
 A 2019 experimental study found that there was a bias against blacks, Latinos, and women in the hiring of postdocs in the fields of biology and physics.
 A 2020 study, which used a natural experiment with sun exposure and tans, found that darker-skinned individuals are discriminated against in the labor market.
 A 2008 study found that black service providers receive lower tips than white service providers.
 Research shows that "ban the box" (the removal of the check box asking job applicants if they have criminal records) leads employers to discriminate against young, black, low-skilled applicants, possibly because employers simply assume these applicants have checkered pasts when they are not able to confirm it.